ldhwaddell/procure-ns/data/README.md

    - It should not run if the `new_tenders` asset returns 0 (meaning no new awarded tenders)
 1. Build out DBT models
 1. Investigate switching to `duckdb` as data warehouse

+### Notes

+1. Can't use env vars in dagster.yaml like we can with docker compose.
+See [issue](https://github.com/dagster-io/dagster/issues/18729)